 In an emergency — when schools, camps or child care sites are closed — many working parents struggle to figure out who will take care of their children.
 Some may turn to grandparents, relatives, friends, neighbors or a babysitter to fill the gap.

-Once you've found someone you trust to watch your children, it’s important to make sure that person has the tools they need to keep your kids safe.
+Once you've found someone you trust to watch your children, it’s important to make sure that person has the tools to keep your kids safe.

 Here are 11 quick safety tips for leaving your child alone with a babysitter:

 - Phone numbers: Always have your phone number(s) and emergency phone numbers (911, the child’s pediatrician and poison control) in a visible location, such as on a refrigerator.
 Do you have someone nearby who can act as emergency back-up?
 Add that person’s number to the list.
 Your home address also should be listed.

 - Medicine: If your child takes medication, leave specific written instructions on where the medicine can be found, what time it should be taken and the dosage.

 - Allergies: If your child has a food allergy or dietary restrictions, prepare food and have snacks set aside.
 Leave written instructions as well.
 If you are dropping your child off at a babysitter’s house, bring meals/snack if your child has food allergies or dietary restrictions.

 - Cooking: If you are leaving your child alone with an older sibling or teenage babysitter, prepare meals that don’t need to be heated.

 - CPR: Know if your babysitter has CPR training.
 The American Red Cross offers online CPR classes as well as online babysitting classes at redcross.org.

 - First aid: Show your babysitter where your first-aid kit and fire extinguisher are located.